Top tips for a better investment and landscape, from design through construction

 Design-Bid-Build: The design-bid-build process is common in the construction industry for clients who want separate design and construction firms.
 A landscape designer will provide plans for you, and then you will ask contractors to bid the plans.
 The design can go quickly if there are no cost limitations discussed.
 Once the contractors provide their costs to install the project, you may be shocked to see how much it will cost to build.
 This is when you or the contractor decides how to change the design to fit within the construction budget (this process is called value engineering, where items are removed from a plan or less expensive options are chosen to reduce overall cost).
 You may also go back to the landscape designer to re-design (typically for an extra fee).
 In design-bid-build, you select a contractor based on the bid price.
 It then becomes your responsibility to orchestrate all of the design and construction activities – including introducing the contractor to the designer.

-Design-Build: At Madrone Landscapes, we specialize in the design-build process.
-Our landscape designers not only help you with the initial design, they also help navigate any obstacles encountered during construction.
-We provide construction cost estimates during the design process (for more information, see https://madronelandscapes.com/services/design/).
+Design-Build: At Madrone Landscape, we specialize in the design-build process.
+Our landscape architect and designers not only help you with the initial design, they also help navigate any obstacles encountered during construction.
+We provide construction cost estimates during the design process (for more information, see our design page).
 This usually adds time to the overall design time, for good reason.
 Knowing construction costs during the design process allows you to make decisions on where to spend money and keeps the plan within the desired budget.
 A cost-informed design means the value engineering is done well before the project starts.
 The entire team will be working together with the landscape designer to make sure that there are few unforeseen lapses between designs or construction activities.
 For new construction, this will include your engineers, architects, and builders.
 For custom residential updates, your design-build team becomes your expert advocate through design and construction and we handle scheduling and coordination with all parties involved.

 Five Tips When Choosing Design-Build Landscaping